rtaylor034/mc_anymenu/data/amenu/functions/readme.txt

 }
 and active_hosts is just 1 array.

 -- TODO --
 - make saved_items save air (so that its filled back to air on detach)
 - update 'checked_containers' on detach
-- continue testing 'attach' (update_ methods, layers, block)
+- continue testing 'attach' (update_ methods, layers, block) ! attach 'update_' does not correctly set saved items

 -- SHOULDS --